 FAQs

-1. What is a multimodal model?
+1. What is an example of a multimodal model?

 3. What are multimodal foundation models?